v-makoud/Azure-Industry-docs/azure-industry-docs/financial/data-mgmt-in-banking-overview.md

     capabilities

-In the case of smaller databases, the first step of data ingestion is typically creating the datastores and structures (like tables?WT.mc_id=bankdm-docs-dastarr) needed via the Azure Portal, Azure CLI, or the Azure SDK.
+In the case of smaller databases, the first step of data ingestion is typically creating the datastores and structures (like tables) needed via the Azure Portal, Azure CLI, or the Azure SDK.
 For these smaller data stores, the next steps may be performed by a custom application written to copy the right data to the appropriate Azure data storage.
 For larger data migrations restoring backups